electron0zero/docker-intro/readme.md

 ```
  * Running on http://0.0.0.0:80/ (Press CTRL+C to quit)
 ```
-*This output is from app, running in container, not local system so will not be available that IP* Use [Kitematic](https://kitematic.com/) to help figure real ip for you to access it
+*This output is from app, running in container.\
+Not local system so will not be available that IP, It will be available on mapped port on VM's IP*

+- Use [Kitematic](https://kitematic.com/) to figure out ip on which you can access it.

-**Explanation:** run docker image `docker-intro` and `-p` flag is used port mapping, here port `4000` of system running docker is mapped to port `80` of container.
+**Explanation:** run docker image `docker-intro` and `-p` flag is used port mapping, here port `4000` of system running docker(host) is mapped to port `80` of container.

 ---